Domestic violence in Paraguay: Social background

 Paraguay is a landlocked country in South America, bordered by Argentina to the south and southwest, Brazil to the east and northeast, and Bolivia to the northwest.
 The vast majority of its population identifies as Roman Catholic, and religion in Paraguay plays a very important role.
 Paraguay is a socially conservative society; and has been slow to change traditional views on family: divorce was legalized only in 1991.

 Extent of domestic violence

 It is very difficult to assess the extent of domestic violence.
 Most cases are not reported to authorities, and victims endure the violence privately.
 In a 2008 survey, 20.4% of the women interviewed in the survey (aged 15–49) said they suffered physical or sexual violence by a current or former partner.
 This was lower than many other countries in the area, but these figures, being self-reported, may reflect differing personal understanding of what constitutes abuse.
 Of women who said they experienced domestic abuse in the past 12 months, 12.9% said they sought any institutional help for the abuse.

 In 2017, 770 instances of domestic violence against men by their partners were recorded (1,540 annualised).

+Domestic violent also exists in the LGBTQ+ community.
+Drag artist Usha Didi Gunatita turned her home into a refuge LGBTQ+ survivors of domestic violence.